paularstrpo/bioinfo-scripts/README.md

 # bioinfo-scripts

-miscellaneous parsing scripts and plotting functions
+Miscellaneous parsing scripts and plotting functions to help with downstream data processing & analysis.